Teapane/algorithms-1/README.md

  * __Ruby__

-   * __minitest__ - I followed an existing test suite to TDD the process of building a binary search tree of nodes containing data.
+   * __minitest__ - I followed an existing test (from a Jumpstart Lab exercise) suite to TDD the process of building a binary search tree of nodes containing data.
 In this case the data was a number, so that the nodes were placed to the left of a node if their data was less than or equal to the data of that node, and to the right if greater.
 I added the *all* method to return a sorted array of all nodes in the tree.

 ##Linked Lists